QuantFILab/Divfolio/README.md

 **STEP 1:** Accessing the ESG scores and some profiles of the individual company.

-**STEP 2:** Downloading ESG scores of the selected companies, and exporting to local machine in csv and png.
+**STEP 2:** Downloading ESG scores of the selected companies, and exporting to the local machine in CSV and png.

-**STEP 3:** Downloading historical returns of the selected companies, comparing the performances, and exporting to local machine in csv and png.
+**STEP 3:** Downloading historical returns of the selected companies, comparing the performances, and exporting to the local machine in CSV and png.

-**STEP 4:** Generating portfolio from the selected companies, rebalancing portfolio, summarising the performances and exporting to local machine in csv and png.
+**STEP 4:** Generating portfolio from the selected companies, rebalancing portfolio, summarising the performances, and exporting to the local machine in CSV and png.

-**STEP 5:** Generating divestment schedule, divesting portfolio, rebalancing portfolio, summarising and comparing the performances and exporting to local machine in csv and png.
+**STEP 5:** Generating divestment schedule, divesting portfolio, rebalancing portfolio, summarising and comparing the performances, and exporting to the local machine in CSV and png.

-**Option I:** For comparing more than two portfolios, generating divestment schedule, divesting portfolio, rebalancing portfolio, summarising and comparing the performances, and exporting to local machine in csv and png.
+**Option I:** For comparing more than two portfolios, generating divestment schedule, divesting portfolio, rebalancing portfolio, summarising and comparing the performances, and exporting to the local machine in CSV and png.

 **Option II:** Clustering portfolio according to their risk profile, and exporting to local machine png.

-**Option III:** Providing graph LASSO to portfolios over time to investigate covarience between assets during divestment, and exporting to local machine png.
+**Option III:** Providing graph LASSO to portfolios over time to investigate covariance between assets during divestment, and exporting to local machine png.

 You don't have to run all steps.
 For example, if you want only ESG scores, you can stop at STEP 2.

 ## Examples 1: Generate Portfolio on Application using Online Data

-Let set up the portfolio by divesting from big energy companies to best ESG scoring companies in
+Let's set up the portfolio by divesting from big energy companies to the best ESG scoring companies in
 [Yahoo!
 Finance](https://www.insidermonkey.com/blog/top-5-esg-companies-in-2022-1082219/).
-We will invest in BAC, CRM, GOOGL,	INTC,	and MSFT that have a good environment score.
-Then, we divest from COP, CVM, and XOM which have poor environmental score.
+We will invest in BAC, CRM, GOOGL,	INTC,	and MSFT which have a good environment score.
+Then, we divest from COP, CVM, and XOM which have a poor environmental scores.

 ### STEP 1 Asset Performance Investigation
 To see the ESG score and past performance of the company (If you already have companies in mind, you can script this)
 1. Chick to the Gear icon to open the input window
-2. Tpye company's ticker in the box
+2. Type company's ticker in the box
-3. Click on "submit" button
+3. Click on the "submit" button

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step1_select.png?raw=true)